undb-io/undb/CONTRIBUTING.md

 pnpm run bootstrap
 ```

-> note that if you are using some other node package manager like npm or yarn, it will throw an exeption
+> note that if you are using some other node package manager like npm or yarn, it will throw an exception

 ### Run dev script